- Community is better than being self-sufficient

 Survey is after survey has found that people’s “happiness quotation” increases with wealth until they have adequate food, clothing, and shelter.
 Additional wealth does not reliably increase people’s happiness after that.
 Some of the most unhappy people I know have amassed a fortune, yet they don’t seem to enjoy the fruits of their labor.
 This suggests thats we should strive to achieve basics, and tread carefully if we strive beyond that.

 Our modern society expectations have been strongly influenced by media produced in the US which has popularized a “middle class” lifestyle, if not the lifestyles of the rich and famous.
 Much of the world now has expectations that go beyond the basics Paul talked about: a subsistence diet and clothing to wear which provides adequate protection from the elements.
-The modern “basics” include “tasty” meals, a wardrobe, a house with running water, electricity, heat, and maybe air conditioning.
+The modern “basics” include “tasty” meals, a wardrobe, a house with running water, electricity, heat, and likely air conditioning.
 The cost of these modern “basics” in most US cities is $50-70k/year.
 There are people who feel they have a “rich life” living well below these numbers.
 For example advocates of FIRE, like Mr Money Mustache enjoyed a “rich life” spending less than $30k / year, and there are folks who have moved to other countries happily living on less than $20k / year.
 Of course location changes what is possible as does health care.
 There are high expense areas like San Francisco, where the basics are going to be more expensive.
 A room just large enough for a mattress and access to a bathroom can easily cost >$1000/month.

 People often expect that the better off they are financially, the happier they will be.
 Ironically, the people with the most life experience know in their hearts this isn’t the case.
 I often ask people near the end of their lives for some of their happiest memories.
 More often than not, the memories they share are during a period of time that were financially challenging.
 Not deprivation — they knew they didn’t have to go hungry — but they only had money for the “basics”.
 I would hear about an ultra-budget recipe that was “so good”, stories of how some device was jerry-rigged to keep working, cuddling under a blanket to keep warm in the winter, funny activities they engaged in to make “ends-meet”.
 Each of the stories typically included how they drew closer to the family or community.

 I know when I think about some of my happiest times I was living with just the basics.
 My first year of college didn’t go well, so I stopped school ramped up my part-time “student” (or is that slave wage) job.
 It took a while for my job to be switched to a full time salaried position.
-For a couple of years I lived in a house with a dozen other guys that had one shower and slept in a homemade bunk bed with around two feet between my mattress and the ceiling.
+For a couple of years I lived in a house with a dozen other guys that had one shower and slept in a homemade bunk bed with around three feet between my mattress and the ceiling.
 I didn’t own a car and had a small number of possession.
 I ate meals that were generally rice and beans or ramen noodles , with splurges that included eggs, mac&cheese, or tuna fish, because those were affordable and easy to prepare foods.
 I didn’t feel deprived, because my peers were living in a similar manner.
 It was enough.
 I wasn’t thinking about acquiring more things or making more money.
 I was in a community, and had a of purpose.

 In retrospect I could have had a higher standard of living.
 Once I switched to a salaried position I could have afford to have an apartment of my own, purchased some nice furniture, etc. Instead I was sharing a portion of my wages with people who had less than I did.
 I would cover friends when we went out for a beer after evening meetings or taking them out for a meal at a restaurant.
 What gave me extra joy was not spending money on myself but using my “extra” money to bless others.